informational

 Features

-- graduated compression
+- waist-trainer style compression

 Extra Notes